Chapter 31 Advice to Non-users

 A surprisingly common experience for religious users leaving the trap is wanting it to hurt a little bit, as a form of atonement.
 They find quitting so easy, then feel guilty for feeling this way.
 But why self sabotage and make it hard?
 The little monster is very sneaky in this regard.

 Disassociate yourself from the little monster, it was added by the porn industry long ago.
-Imagine a bully having a tantrum on the schoolyard playground.
+Imagine a bully having a tantrum on the school playground.
 What do you say to a bully?
 If you give in, you’ll just reinforce them.
 Some who quit end up feeding the bully, and so increase their brainwashing, but their conceptualisation of the trap hasn’t changed.
 Pick yourself up, figure out where you went wrong, and enjoy freedom!

 You’re not your urge.
 Mindfulness meditation is the practice of noticing thought, and there are fundamental lessons in the nature of the mind to be found.
-It’s highly recommended that you meditate in general, and it’s also completely compatible with religious practise.
+It’s highly recommended that you meditate in general, and it’s also completely compatible with religious practice.
 You can’t fight with yourself, or the little monster.
 You’ve got to unconditionally love yourself and the process.

 Since watching porn offers you zero benefits, it’s something that only hurts you, and it’s extremely ridiculous to want to do something like that, I compare it to drinking bleach.
 Here you go: